-Global Europe: Investigating public interests in the EU's external action a view to establishing the EU's capacity to exercise principled and value-based global leadership.
+The "Global Europe" project will examine both lines of research, focusing on the second (recap) in particular.
+One of the aims of the project, is to analyse the EU's external policies and action with a view to establishing the EU's capacity to exercise principled and value-based global leadership.
 Therefore, the normative questions described above in the introduction above, are important to establish the nature of the EU as an external actor and see whether it is able to live up to its very own objectives and aspirations.